Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The air compressor reed or flapper valves (also known as the intake and pressure valves, or suction & discharge valves) are a common cause of why an air compressor will not build pressure.

-The image below shows the valve plates (top of the photo) and reed valves (bottom left of photo) from one smaller air compressor.
+The image below shows the valve plates (top of the photo) and reed valves (bottom left of the photo) from one smaller air compressor.
 It also shows the gasket (bottom right in the photo).

 If the compressor valves or gaskets are what the pump problem is, then it will be necessary to disassemble the pump to repair that problem.
-The issue is in determining whether it is the valves that is the problem.
+The issue is in determining whether it is the valves that are the problem.

 Pressure Side Reed Valve or Pump Gasket

-If it’s the pressure side reed valve, or if the pump gasket that is creating the problem, that’s harder to diagnose, yet the symptoms are the same.
+If it’s the pressure side reed valve, or if the pump gasket is creating the problem, that’s harder to diagnose, yet the symptoms are the same.
 Either no pressure builds in the tank or the tank pressure increases to a certain point and then stays there, regardless of how long the compressor runs.
 That might even result in the compressor shutting itself down if the motor overheats.

 The only real check here is to pull the pump head off and examine what’s what.
 If a reed valve is damaged, that’s usually pretty obvious.
-If the pump gasket its weakened and blowing open at a certain pressure, that’s harder to see.
+If the pump gasket is weakened and blowing open at a certain pressure, that’s harder to see.